 - how to improve your technique for optimal results

 In general, walking speed significantly decreases as your age increases.
 According to research from 2011, walking speed decreases slightly each year as you age.
-This averages out to a difference of 1.2 minutes slower for every kilometer (.62 mile) at age 60 than at age 20.

 Here’s a table that shows average walking speeds as we age:

 |20 to 29||1.34 to 1.36||3.0 to 3.04|